Mining in Kansas

 Coal mining in Kansas peaked between 1917 and 1918.
 Bituminous coal deposits were widely distributed in eastern Kansas.
-Deep mining and surface mining methods were used in at least 20 coal beds but the bulk of the mines were in southeastern Kansas in the counties of Cherokee, Crawford, and Bourbon as well as one large area in Osage County.
+Deep mining and surface mining methods were used in at least 20 coal beds but the bulk of the mines were in southeastern Kansas in the counties of Cherokee, Crawford, and Bourbon.
+There were mines in other parts of the state including one large area in Osage County and in Cloud and Republic counties.
 The published reports of the State Inspector of Coal mines are available on Kansas Memory.
 The reports cover the years from 1884 to 1956.
 From 1929 on, these reports also contain information on metals mining.

 Salt was found in the central portion of the state and has been the source of another important sector of the Kansas economy.
 These salt deposits resulted from the time period when most of central Kansas was a vast inland sea (Permian Sea).
 Counties where mining occurred or still occurs are Reno, Rice, Ellsworth, and Kingman.
 Salt extraction was first through pumping water into the ground to dissolve the salt and then recover it through evaporation.
 This was replaced by underground mines with the rock salt extracted similar to coal mining.
 The Hutchinson Salt Company underground mine is more than 600 feet deep while the Lyons Salt Company operates at a depth of over 1000 feet.
 In the Hutchinson area, one salt mine that is no longer used has been turned into an underground paper storage warehouse and another has become the Kansas Underground Salt Museum.